ellexus/mistral_plugins/output/mistral_postgresql/readme.rst

 Process Summary
 ---------------
-The schema creation script creates a database called ``mistral_log`` containing the following tables: 32 log tables; 32 environment tables; a control table named date_table_map; and a rule_details table.
-A user ``'mistral'@'%'`` is created and granted all privileges on ``mistral_log``.
+The schema creation script creates a database called ``mistral_log`` containing the following tables: mistral_log, env and a rule_details table.
+A user mistral is created and granted all privileges on ``mistral_log``.

-The plug-in uses a 32 day rotating log system to store Mistral data.
 The data is the same as would be output from Mistral to a log file.
 Each field is stored in a separate column with the exception of those stored in the ``rule_details`` table (see below).
-Additionally any environment variables specified on the plug-in command line will be stored in a similar set of 32 rotating environment tables.
+Additionally any environment variables specified on the plug-in command line will be stored in the env table.

-At some point during each day, the ``end_of_day`` script must be run.
-This script recycles the two oldest log and environment tables in order to prepare empty tables for that day and the next if needed.
-This is controlled by the ``date_table_map`` which keeps an index of table numbers and corresponding dates.
-Records in the log and environment tables can be joined using a unique run ID held in the column named ``plugin_run_id``

 The ``rule_details`` table converts unique combinations of ``Violation path, Call-Type, Size-Range, Measurement and Threshold`` into integer indexes which are